WebberZone/autoclose/docs/01-acc-getting-started/autoclose-settings.md

 This document describes all available settings for the [AutoClose](https://webberzone.com/plugins/autoclose/) plugin.
 Access settings via **Settings → AutoClose** in your WordPress admin.

+Since v3.1.2, a search box on the settings screen filters options across all tabs as you type — start typing to jump straight to the setting you are looking for.

 ## General

 ### Activate scheduled closing